Godard's influence extends to mainstream Indian cinema: 'Adieu Godard' director | Entertainment

 The name of Bhattacharya's critically-acclaimed Odia movie, which was released on September 2, suggests that it is a tribute to Godard, but it is not a quintessential homage to the filmmaker.

-Shot entirely in Odisha, ''Adieu Godard'' follows the story of an old man named Ananda who is addicted to pornography and secretly watches adult films with some men it in the evening.
+Shot entirely in Odisha, ''Adieu Godard'' follows the story of an old man named Ananda who is addicted to pornography and secretly watches adult films with other men in the evening.

 One day, the protagonist, Choudhary Bikash Dash, accidentally brings home a DVD after assuming it to be pornography.
 And it turned out to be 1960's ''Breathless'', Godard's debut.
 Ananda gets attracted by the newness and gradually develops an obsession.
 Then, he attempts to host a film festival on Godard in their village.